LGBTQ+ Friendly Employer Award

 Is it important to you that your company or organisation treats its people fairly?
 If so, you can shine in our annual awards.

-Become Employer of the Year
+Become the Employer of the Year

 We are the only organization in the Czech Republic that annually recognizes employers who actively support inclusion and create safe, fair workplaces for LGBTQ+ employees.